top of page

 Who Invented the Wheel of Life?

 He founded companies such as Success Motivation Institute (SMI) and Leadership Management Inc. His 24 comprehensive development programs have sold more than two billion dollars worldwide.
-This is more than any other author, living or dead, has achieved in this field.
+It is more than any other author, living or dead, has achieved in this field.

 Goal setting is the most important aspect of all improvement and personal development plans.
 It is the key to all fulfillment and achievement.